FreeCAD/FreeCAD-library/README.md

 -------

-As the library is part of the [FreeCAD addons](https://github.com/FreeCAD/FreeCAD-addons), the easiest way to install and keep the library updated is through the addons installer.
+As the library is part of the [FreeCAD addons](https://github.com/FreeCAD/FreeCAD-addons), the easiest way to install and keep the library updated is through the addons installer, where you will find it there under the name 'parts_library'.
 But you can also install it
 manually:

 The library is a simple container for FreeCAD (.fcstd) and STEP (.stp) files.
 You can download it